misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

 - **Display**:
   - Show all uploaded images with options to crop, rotate, or delete.
   - **Always use signed URLs for viewing images.**
-  - If a cropped version of an image exists, always display and make changes to the cropped version.
+  - If a modified version of an image exists, always display and make changes to the modified version.
   - Apply any local rotations or crops when displaying images to the user.

 - **Actions**: